 To be considered for the NIAA Graduate Program, the following eligibility requirements apply:

-The assessment process for applying for a graduate position at the NIAA will comprise the following:
+The recruitment process for applying for a graduate position at the NIAA will comprise the following:

 Offers are made shortly after the Assessment Centre, with commencement in February 2024.
 If you are rated suitable but do not receive an offer for the Graduate Program, you may be considered by specific areas of the NIAA to join their team directly as an APS 4 employee.